-- Put the biscuits into a large roomy resealable/Ziploc bag.
+Put the biscuits into a large roomy resealable/Ziploc bag.
 Crush the biscuits with a rolling pin to create a fine sand-like texture.
 Tip the crumbs into a mixing bowl, pour over the melted butter and stir well to make sure all the crumbs are coated.

-- Pop the tin into a refrigerator to go hard while you make the filling.
+Pop the tin into a refrigerator to go hard while you make the filling.

-- Make the Filling: cut the butter into small cubes, pop into a saucepan, add the sugar and over a low heat cook through until the sugar has melted, stirring constantly.
+Cut the butter into small cubes, pop into a saucepan, add the sugar and over a low heat cook through until the sugar has melted, stirring constantly.

-- Raise the heat, add the condensed milk and bring to a boil.
+Raise the heat, add the condensed milk and bring to a boil.
 Cook at a rolling boil for 5 minutes, ensuring the mixture does not burn.

-- Remove the pan from the heat and tip into a medium sized bowl.
-Place the bowl over a large mixing bowl ½ filled with ice cubes to help cool the sauce down (if you pour the sauce onto the biscuit base without cooling, it will melt the crust and create a mess).
+Remove the pan from the heat and tip into a medium-sized bowl.
+Place the bowl over a large mixing bowl 1/2 filled with ice cubes to help cool the sauce down (if you pour the sauce onto the biscuit base without cooling, it will melt the crust and create a mess).

-- Stir the sauce from time to time as it cools.
+Stir the sauce from time to time as it cools.

-- While the sauce is cooling, whip the double cream to light peaks.
+While the sauce is cooling, whip the double cream to light peaks.
 Once whipped, cover and put to one side.

-- Create the Pie: once the sauce is cooled, pour into the chilled biscuit base.
+Once the sauce is cooled, pour into the chilled biscuit base.
 Tap the tin lightly onto the worktop to release any air bubbles and to level the sauce.
 Put into the refrigerator and chill for at least a couple of hours.

-- When ready to serve, slice the bananas and pile onto the caramel and cover with the whipped cream.
+When ready to serve, slice the bananas and pile onto the caramel and cover with the whipped cream.
 Grate over a little chocolate for decoration (optional).
 Keep chilled until serving.

 Leftovers?
 It is doubtful there will be any, however, if there is, keep in an airtight tin in the refrigerator.
 This pie does not freeze.